 This is the logical, thinking part of your mind.
 Weighing pros and cons; coming to rational conclusions based on data or other factors.
 These are the voices of reason which often try to override your instincts.

-What If I Don’t Hear Any Voice?
+What If You Don’t Hear Any Voice?

 Your inner guidance and wisdom aren’t always a voice in your head.
 Often, it’s a feeling, a sensation, image, energy or emotion.
 You might notice it your body.
 There’s no one best or way to experience your inner voice.
 The important thing is to identify when and where you feel it.